Canada-Asia Joint Research Grants

 Three projects were selected from APF Canada’s recent round of applications.

-The Montreal Institute for Global Security (MIGS) will develop the concept for a Canada-Japan Subsea Cable Security Partnership.
-The project will focus on strengthening Canada’s preparedness for subsea cable attacks and the potential implications for Japan, one of Ottawa’s key security and defence partners in the Indo-Pacific.
+The Montreal Institute for Global Security (MIGS) developed the concept for a Canada-Japan Subsea Cable Security Partnership.
+The project focused on strengthening Canada’s preparedness for subsea cable attacks and the potential implications for Japan, one of Ottawa’s key security and defence partners in the Indo-Pacific.
+Read the March 2026 report, below.

 The Macdonald-Laurier Institute (MLI) will explore the geopolitical and security dimensions of resource supply chains that have become more fraught, compelling liberal democracies to develop new partnerships and strategies for maintaining their security of supply.
 This project will focus on building a Canada-Australia resource alliance and the instruments of economic statecraft that would make such an alliance successful.